How to open a Minox camera

 Dismantling

-- Through the slit you can now see part of the toothed copper spring hooking arm on the left.
+• Through the slit you can now see part of the toothed copper spring hooking arm on the left.

 The following two pictures show a look inside the housing for a better understanding.
-However, this cannot yet be seen in this step.

-Now the spring hooking arm is detached from the lower part and you can completely remove the lower part without the spring hooking arm moving.
+• Now the spring hooking arm is detached from the lower part and you can completely remove the lower part without the spring hooking arm moving.

 If the spring hooking arm moves, it is still connected to the lower part.
 Then stop pulling immediately and first loosen the connection as described above.

 Attention: The spring hooking arm can be completely pulled out with the housing’s lower part.
 However, the highly sensitive shutter blades are then completely removed from their guide.
 They then hang freely on the spring hooking arm and can easily be damaged.
 It is therefore better to detach the spring hooking arm from the lower housing part beforehand.
+However, if the hook cannot be released in the manner described above, there is no other option but to pull out the hook together with the blades and the lower part of the housing completely.

-Reassembly of the lower housing part
+Reassembly of the bottom part

-- Screw the starhead screw back in.
+4. Screw the starhead screw back in.

 Check: The lower part must not be able to be pulled out further than is necessary for tensioning (otherwise screw the starhed screw in further) and it must be easy to move (otherwise loosen the starhead screw slightly)